 [Art: 6/10] Serviceable art, so-so CGI, eye-catching use of color.

 [Sound: 5/10] Decent dub, forgettable music, sound effects lack impact.

 [Enjoyment: 2/10] Painfully serious at some times, laughably stupid at others.

 [Overall Score: 3.3/10]

 Sword Gai is a seething pile of angst and rage.
 It actively tries to make you feel the anger that all of its characters do, and it regrettably succeeded.
-If you've come this far you know by now that Sword Gai made me angry.
-It mostly wasted my time, but I can at least say it's the special sort of bad that's easy to laugh at.
+If you've come this far you surely know that Sword Gai made me angry.
+Mostly it was a waste of time, but I can at least say it's the special sort of bad that's easy to laugh at.

 No hard spoilers in this review however there are some references to objects and the aroma the story gives off; however no direct examples from the story are given nor do I give off the main Ideas of the plot.

 Story (4): Starts off very ambitiously with an amazing first episode to pull the watcher in; however this feeling does not last.
 Once episode 6 is reached the story becomes a droll.
 I simply could not get myself to understand or comprehend the gravity of the situation.
 I can't help but feel this is a result of 'jumping around' the show could not decide what to

 focus on, it feels more like a scrap-book than a cohesive plot.